 Aardwolves do most of their communicating with the scent markings of their anal gland.
 This scent is smeared all over foliage to mark their territory and attract mates.
 They tend to make very few sounds unless they are threatened or startled.
 The only exceptions are some clucking, barking, and roaring sounds.
 If it’s in direct danger, then the hairs on the back of the mane will stand up and it may emit a foul-smelling substance from the anal gland.
 The aardwolf may also chase the intruder out of its territory, but given the slow speed, it may prefer to let the intruder go.
 Only when the aardwolf is faster will it overtake the other animal and instigate a fight.

 Despite the strong bond between the mating pair, the aardwolf appears to do most of its foraging alone without the help of its partner.
 As a nocturnal animal, it comes out at night to do most of its feeding, and then it retreats to the underground den during the daylight hours to avoid the withering heat.
 This behavior may change during the winter months when it comes out for some time in the afternoon and then sleeps at night.
 There is some evidence to suggest that the aardwolf may share part of its territory or hunt in small groups when food is particularly scarce.
 This maximizes their chances of finding food.

 The aardwolf prefers to inhabit dry open savannas and grasslands with minimal annual rainfall.
-It can be found in two separate disconnected places: the eastern horn of Africa around Ethiopia, Somalia, and Kenya, and the southern portion of Africa around Angola, Zambia, and South Africa.
+It can be found in two separate disconnected places, thus the two subspecies have developed from the separation: the eastern horn of Africa around Ethiopia, Somalia, and Kenya, and the southern portion of Africa around Angola, Zambia, and South Africa.
 There is some debate about whether these eastern and southern populations should be considered as entirely separate subspecies because apart from their distinctive ranges, they are otherwise similar.